seanpm2001/GitHub_Organization_Info/AdditionalInfo/2/Seanpm2001-WDL-lang/README.md

 </details>
 !-->

-# GitHub organization: Seanpm2001-CommonWorkflowLanguage
+# GitHub organization: Seanpm2001-WDL-lang

 <details open><summary><p lang="en">Click/tap here to expand/collapse this section</p></summary>

 ## Description

-For the archival and development of my projects written in the CommonWorkflowLanguage programming language, or containing CommonWorkflowLanguage source code.
+For the archival and development of my projects written in the WDL programming language, or containing WDL source code.

 </details>